remexre/remexre.github.io/_posts/2017-05-19-monto-version-3-specification-draft-1.md

 Brokers on an opt-in basis would be a desirable goal.
 This could be implemented either by polling, which is relatively efficient in HTTP/2, or with a chunked response in HTTP/1.1.

+## 7.3.
+Commands

+Previous versions of Monto supported arbitrary commands being run by the service, for example, renaming a function everywhere it appears (in all files).
+This is difficult to do while allowing Services to be run on remote machines.
+It could be achieved by allowing Services to request file writes in addition to reads, but would probably require a large amount of overhead, and come with its own security risks.

 # 8. References